bogatyrenko-ievgenii/countdown-OOP/README.md

-It's a simple countdown realized with OOP, working with object "Date".
-It haven't any options yet.
+It's a simple countdown made with OOP, working with object "Date".
 It was created on Vanilla JS and CSS.

-It's easy to modify.